connor-duffin/ulinalg/README.md

 A small C++ library for array operations.
 This is an educational library designed to mimic the operations of popular 2D array packages (`numpy`, base `R`, etc) to better understand what operations happen under the hood.

+Included are additionally solvers for square arrays (matrices) via both the LU and Cholesky decompositions.

 ## Features

 - Basic array operations (including broadcasting) and matrix algebra.